xleonzhao/rdma-example/README.md

 # What's New?

 Exercised a kernel module to be the client.
-Borrowed some code from [krdma](https://github.com/snake0/krdma).
+Borrowed some code from [krdma](https://github.com/snake0/krdma) and [krping](https://github.com/larrystevenwise/krping).

 # RDMA exmaple